No-Hair Theorem in the Wake of Event Horizon Telescope: Shadow of Hairy rotating spacetime

 \section{Shadow of Hairy rotating spacetime}

-If between an observer and a source of light there is a compact object such as BH (or any potential other compact objects), then the light comes to the observer after a deflection due to the strong gravitational field.
-However, a part of the deflected light with GL{petty - is correct?} impact parameters can be absorbed by the central compact object that leads to a dark shape in the map of the space called the shadow (see, e.g., \cite{Cunha:2018acu}).
-Generally speaking, the shadow is the border area between the photon orbits which is swallowed and scattered by relevant compact object.
+If between an observer and a source of light there is a compact object such as BH (or any other compact objects), then the light comes to the observer after a deflection due to the strong gravitational field.
+However, a part of the deflected light with small impact parameters can be absorbed by the central compact object that leads to a dark shape in the map of the space called the shadow (see, e.g., \cite{Cunha:2018acu}).
+Generally speaking, the shadow is the border area between the photon orbits which is swallowed and scattered by a compact object.